 We have indemnification obligations with respect to letters of credit and surety bonds primarily used as security against non-performance in the normal course of business.
-The outstanding letters of credit and surety bonds at September 30, 2011 were \$60 million and are not recorded on the balance sheet.
+The outstanding letters of credit and surety bonds at September 30, 2012 were \$52 million and are not recorded on our Consolidated Balance Sheet.

-The Company and its venture partner each have a commitment to guarantee up to \$55 million of bank debt of Viacom 18.
-There were no borrowings outstanding at September 30, 2011 subject to this guarantee.
-We also have a remaining funding commitment of \$15 million as of September 30, 2011.
+The Company and its venture partner each have a commitment to guarantee up to approximately \$60 million of bank debt of Viacom 18.
+There were no borrowings outstanding at September 30, 2012 subject to this guarantee.
+We also have a remaining equity funding commitment of \$15 million as of September 30, 2012.